cognitedata/frontend-selflearning-guide/README.md

 After success authentication via third part auth service you'll be redirected back to local host and should recognise changes on the page.

 ## First own created component
-So it's time to add gearbox component into application.
-This process need to be split on two phases:
+So it's time to add gearbox components into application.
+This process need to be split into few phases:
 * provide gearbox components with sdk instances
 * add few components to application

 ### Connect sdk instance to gearbox components
-Connect SDK to gearbox components super easy to add cause you can use `ClientSDKProvider` for this purposes.
+It's super easy to provide SDK for Gearbox components cause you can use `ClientSDKProvider` for this purposes. `ClientSDKProvider` is a context provider for all Gearbox components that lays down in component hierarchy.
-So, in `App.js` you should wrap whole template with `ClientSDKProvider` component and provide sdk instance as a property.
+So, in `App.js` you should wrap whole template with `ClientSDKProvider` component and provide sdk instance as a `client` property for `ClientSDKProvider`.

 ### Do stuff
-Gearbox component can to be added now.
+Gearbox component can be added now.
 For this purposes new component need to be created:
 * create new file `Content.js` and add code below
 ```jsx harmony
 import React, {useState} from 'react';